In a year full of uncertainty, Jaden Hardy‘s decision hasn’t become any easier.

 Jaden Hardy Basketball Recruiting

-The Coronado High School guard is the fourth-ranked recruit in the Class of 2021, according to the 247Sports Composite Rankings.
-He’s the top-rated combo guard in the country.
+The Coronado High School guard is the third-ranked recruit in the Class of 2021, according to the 247Sports Composite Rankings, and second according to ESPN.
+He's one spot behind Gonzaga commit Chet Holmgren.

-Hardy has interest from Kentucky, UCLA, Alabama, Arizona, Arizona State, Georgetown, Georgia, Illinois, Louisville, Memphis, Michigan, Texas Tech, Cal, Florida State, Georgia Tech, Kansas, LSU, Mississippi State, Missouri, Oklahoma, Rutgers, San Diego State, TCU, UNLV, USC, Vanderbilt, and Washington.
+Hardy had scholarship offers from Kentucky, UCLA, Arizona, Arizona State, Georgetown, Georgia, Illinois, Memphis, Michigan, Texas Tech, Cal, Florida State, Georgia Tech, LSU, Mississippi State, Missouri, Oklahoma, Rutgers, San Diego State, TCU, UNLV, USC, Vanderbilt, and Washington.

-The five-star is keeping an eye on players who made the jump from high school to the NBA G League this past year.
+The five-star basketball recruit was monitoring players who made the jump from high school to the G League during his senior season.
 Per Rivals:

 “I just want to see how [the G League] is and how this first year goes for all the top players that chose that route like Jalen Green and Daishen Nix.
 I’ll be asking them about how they like the team and the coaching staff and just get their feedback on the whole process before going to the NBA.
 I don’t know a lot about it, but it’s something that I’m definitely going to look into and keep an eye on.”